-Figure 9: Correlation between RSSI and data rate.
+Fig. 10.
+Correlation between RSSI and data rate.

-4.2.2 A simple traffic scenario

-We now demonstrate that the repeater functionality is initiated only when it benefits both the repeater and the client.
+2) A simple traffic scenario: We now demonstrate that the repeater functionality is initiated only when it benefits both the repeater and the client.
 As before, We place the AP at location X, station A at location Y, and station B at location Z. We know from previous experiments, that rate anomaly will exist in this situation.
+However, if B is not sending or receiving significant traffic, there is no need for A to offer the SoftRepeater functionality.